mahdi-khoshmaram/Search-Engine-For-Persian-Poems/README.md

 Used packeges in this project:

-   Whoosh for indexing poems
+   1-Whoosh for indexing poems

-   Parsivar and Hazm for preprosesing
+   2-Parsivar and Hazm for preprosesing

-   Scikit learn for training
+   3-Scikit learn for training